MyPython101/MutationTesting/README.md

 ## Introduction:

-Mutation Testing is a test which expect lightly diffrent source code would create diffrent result.
+Mutation Testing is a test which expect lightly diffrent source code would create diffrent result(output).
 Another word to say is mutation testing is a fault-based testing technique where variations of a software program are subjected to the test dataset.
 This is done to determine the effectiveness of the test set in isolating the deviations.
+Changes in sourcode must create changes in result

 ## Python packages that support mutation testing: